Refactor code using GitHub Copilot Chat modes

 Tip

-Use the ask mode to evaluate the code that you're interested in refactoring and evaluate your options before you start making changes.
-You can use edit mode to make the changes to your code.
+Use Ask to evaluate the code that you're interested in refactoring and evaluate your options before you start making changes.
+You can use Plan to create a structured plan and then hand it off to an implementation agent.

 Your prompt should include a description of the code feature you want to implement.
 For example: